cbowdon/Montgomery/README.md

 Okay, time to see how Montgomery holds up in daily use.
 I have it installed as an offline web app on my phone, so in theory this should be a significant improvement over the pen + paper time tracking.
 We shall see...

 #### Issues from dogfooding

+##### Closed
-* Tedious to write date, should be auto-populated. [done]
+* Tedious to write date, should be auto-populated.
+* Auto-populated date should give today's date.
+* Having time next to date would be more natural.
+* Undefined data error when entries cross date boundaries.
+* Clear task history should clear page also.
+* Bug: sum table randomly ordered.
+* Sum table should show hours not minutes.

+##### Open (roughly in priority order)
 * Auto-populated date breaks updating old entries.
-    * Auto-populated date should give today's date. [done]
-* Having time next to date would be more natural. [done]
-* Undefined data error when entries cross date boundaries. [done]
 * Tedious to correctly capitalize everything, should normalize on save.
-* Clear task history should clear page also. [done]
+* D3 is too OP for a simple pie chart.
+Replace?
+* Should automatically time-sort entries.
+* Should namespace code.
+* Strongly-typed views possible?
 * Code coverage < 100%.
-* Should namespace code.
-* Bug: sum table randomly ordered [done]
-* Sum table should show hours not minutes [done]

-## License
-GPLv3 baby